ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 Jump to a section:

-• No matter which route you decide to embark upon, ensuring that it resonates with your aspirations and interests is essential.
-Take the time to consider various options beyond just traditional college pathways.
+No matter which route you decide to embark upon, it is essential to ensure it resonates with your aspirations and interests.
+We recommend taking the time to consider various options beyond just traditional college pathways.
 This comprehensive exploration will empower you to make a well-informed choice that truly suits your needs.

-• Once you've identified a handful of potential paths, dedicate yourself to conducting thorough research.
+Once you've identified a handful of potential paths, dedicate yourself to conducting thorough research.
 This step guarantees you're selecting the most appropriate journey for your objectives.
-Engage with professionals who are actively engaged in the field, dive deep into relevant resources, and don't hesitate to seek insights from individuals experienced in each type of program.
+You should engage with professionals who are actively engaged in the field, dive deep into relevant resources, and don't hesitate to seek insights from individuals experienced in each type of program.

 Make an empowered decision

-Trade schools are generally cheaper than a traditional four-year institution: the average net cost is about $17,000 a year in the US.
-In addition, they have shorter program durations and offer more specialized courses.
+These schools are generally cheaper than a traditional four-year institution.
+According to national education data, trade schools in the US average a net cost of about $17,000 a year.
+In addition to the lower price tag, they have shorter program durations and offer more specialized courses.

 Depending on your chosen field, apprenticeships typically last between one and four years.
-The most popular industries for apprenticeships include construction, engineering, and energy.
-However, there are a wide variety of available apprenticeships in many trades.
+The most popular industries for apprenticeships include construction, engineering, and energy, but there are a wide variety of available apprenticeships in many trades.

-Adult learners should consider "stackable credentials" – completing multiple short-term certificate or associate degree programs that build on each other.
-This can assist students in transitioning to and progressing in their careers, all while striving for a more advanced credential or degree.
+Adult learners should consider "stackable credentials."
+This involves completing multiple short-term certificate or associate degree programs that build on each other.
+This approach can assist students in transitioning to and progressing in their careers, all while striving for a more advanced credential or degree.

 Taking a gap year between high school and college is an opportunity to explore different interests, travel, volunteer, or take on internships.
 This gives you time to think about what direction you want to go in before committing to something you may not be ready for.

-Resources are available to help you plan and navigate your gap year journey through nonprofits like Gap Year Association (GYA) and Outward Bound.
+If you need help planning, resources are available through nonprofits like Gap Year Association (GYA) and Outward Bound.

 5. Coding boot camp

-According to Course Report, more than 600 coding boot camps exist globally (online and in-person).
+According to Course Report, more than 600 coding boot camps exist globally, both online and in-person.
 The quality of programs varies, so make sure to conduct thorough research.
+Here is what the data says:

 FAQs